-Northwest Sustainable Properties is committed to shaping the future of Portland, while creating some damn fine buildings in the process.
-Founded by native Portlander Jean-Pierre Veillet in 2008, our team develops thoughtful projects that enhance both our existing communities and the ethos of Portland.
-Living within the community we’re shaping drives us to invest in projects that people truly want to spend time in.
+Northwest Sustainable Properties is committed to shaping the future, while creating some damn fine buildings in the process.
+Founded by Jean-Pierre Veillet in 2008, our team develops thoughtful projects that enhance our communities.

-In short — NWSP has big ideas, and we internally design and build all projects we pursue.
-Since the firm started, we have successfully completed several award-winning projects that support the ethos of Portland’s food, sustainability, and cultural scenes, including Pine Street Market, ecoFLATS, the Bridgetown, AltSource, and the Sunshine Apartments.
+In short — NWSP has big ideas.
+Since the firm started, we have successfully completed several award-winning projects that support food, sustainability, and cultural scenes, including Pine Street Market, ecoFLATS, the Bridgetown, AltSource, Sunshine Apartments, Dean River, and Montgomery Park.

 Jean-Pierre (JP) was trained as a large-scale, site-specific sculptor at Pacific Northwest College of the Art by local artist Manuel Izquierdo.
 JP grew up in the local art scene, and he remains deeply committed in seeing creative ideas come to life.
 In his early 30s, JP realized he wanted to have a deeper effect on the places people experience daily.

 JP switched paths and dedicated himself to building positive human experiences within his community by creating inspiring built environments that have generous access to light, air, sustainable elements, and a happening food scene.
 He combined his artistic sensibilities of materials and space, with a dash of entrepreneurial know-how and a dose of building knowledge to form Siteworks Design|Build in 1994.
 JP then doubled down to form NWSP in 2008.